Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 Pumphrey Law | Burglary Defense Lawyers in Tallahassee

-If you have been accused of Burglary, the law enforcement investigators and prosecutors will be using every detail and word you say to build a case against you.
-Contact the experienced criminal defense attorneys at Pumphrey Law in Tallahassee, Florida and Leon County.
+If you have been accused of burglary, law enforcement investigators and prosecutors will use every detail and word you say to build a case against you.
+To get ahead of the charges and start building a strong defense to fight your case, prioritize speaking with a legal professional near you.
 It is best to contact a defense lawyer as soon after the initial arrest as possible.
 This allows your attorney to gather time-sensitive evidence and testimony to use in your defense.
 The more time you wait, the more time you give the prosecution to create a case against you.
-Schedule a free legal consultation with a defense attorney today.

 Back to Top